-4. Welding Standards
+3. Welding Standards

-4.1 Scope
+3.1 Scope

-When welding is required for the suspension repairs, observe the requirements below.
-This specification applies to all components supplied by SAF-HOLLAND®, and its products.
+The SAF® suspension has been designed to be installed on a trailer with no welding required.
+When welding is required for suspension repairs, observe the requirements below.
+Customers may NOT weld on an SAF suspension without our prior approval, including the application of the American Welding Society standards by SAF-HOLLAND engineering.
+This specification applies to all components supplied by SAF-HOLLAND, and its products.
 The customer assumes all responsibility for weld integrity if weld material and procedure differ from those listed below.